Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     45 days from the date of the first evaluation council meeting; the project will not be evaluated a third time.
-7. After successful defense, the full text of the project report (edited and supplemented according to the council\'s requirements, if any) must be submitted and stored in the training institution\'s library; and published on the training institution\'s website for at least 30 days, except for topics in areas requiring confidentiality as prescribed by the State.
+7. After successful defense, the full text of the project report (edited and supplemented according to the council's requirements, if any) must be submitted and stored in the training institution's library; and published on the training institution's website for at least 30 days, except for topics in areas requiring confidentiality as prescribed by the State.
-8. The training institution\'s regulations are based on the provisions in Articles 8, 9 and 10 of this Regulation and the provisions in this Article to specify details on guidance, assessment and appraisal of projects.
+8. The training institution's regulations are based on the provisions in Articles 8, 9 and 10 of this Regulation and the provisions in this Article to specify details on guidance, assessment and appraisal of projects.

 ### Article 12.
-Recognition of graduation and granting of master\'s degrees
+Recognition of graduation and granting of master's degrees

 1. Conditions for students to be recognized as graduates:
     a)  Completed the training program modules and defended the thesis